linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/7841db5397c6c9e6ded0ef79f8b09828b17ecbefc9628f90a0e386ca14a03d0d.jpg) position is that the forward contract has no premium, but the options have a net cost of  $93.81 -$ 74.20 = 19.61.

 To better understand this position, suppose that the index in 6 months is at 900.
 We will not exercise the call, but we have written a put.
-The put buyer will exercise the right to sell the index for  $1000; therefore we are obligated to buy the index at$ 1000.
-If instead the index is at $1100, the put is not exercised, but we exercise the call, buying the index for $1000.
+The put buyer will exercise the right to sell the index for  \$1000; therefore we are obligated to buy the index at\$ 1000.
+If instead the index is at \$1100, the put is not exercised, but we exercise the call, buying the index for \$1000.
 Thus, whether the index rises or falls, when the options expire we buy the index for the strike price of the options, 1000.

 The purchased call, written put, and combined positions are shown in Figure 6.
 The purchase of a call and sale of a put creates a synthetic long forward contract, which has two minor differences from the actual forward: